 - How is dermatitis treated?

 Key points about dermatitis

-Dermatitis is a skin inflammation that causes red, itchy, crusted skin that can become swollen or blistered.
-Dermatitis affects about 20% of people at some time.
+- Dermatitis can cause red, itchy, crusted or dry skin that can become swollen or blistered.

-- Atopic dermatitis – some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.
-Atopic dermatitis is commonly known as eczema.
+- Atopic dermatitis – also commonly known as eczema.
+Some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.

 Atopic dermatitis (eczema)

-Atopic dermatitis (also known as eczema) tends to affect the face and skin creases of about 15% of infants and young children.
-The affected areas (e.g: behind the knee, inside the elbow) tend to be very dry and itchy.
-Scratching is a common problem – it can lead to further itchiness, broken skin and skin infections.
+Atopic dermatitis (also known as eczema) affects the face and skin creases of about 15% of infants and young children.
+Commonly affected areas are behind the knee and inside the elbow.
+These areas tend to be very dry and itchy.
+Scratching is a common problem, and it can lead to further itchiness, broken skin and skin infections.